Callaway Gardens: Trails

 The garden has trails both for walking and biking.
 The Discovery Bike Trail, a 10 mi paved trail that weaves through the wooded gardens, provides guests access to all attractions.
 In early 2017, Callaway upgraded miles of bicycle trails at a cost of $750,000.

 Butterfly Center

-The Cecil B. Day Butterfly Center, named after the founder of Days Inns of America, Inc., opened to the public on September 25, 1988.
+The Cecil B. Day Butterfly Center, named after the founder of Days Inns of America, Inc., opened on September 25, 1988.
 Mrs. Deen Day Sanders, Cecil Day's wife, provided the initial funding for the center.
 In 2004, the center earned a LEED certification.
 Guests visit the attraction year-round.
 In 2005, the Day Butterfly Center underwent a $2 million renovation to accommodate more visitors.

 The conservatory is maintained at approximately 80 °F and 74% relative humidity.
 The center has 1,000 butterflies representing over 50 species.
 The butterflies are received in the pupa stage (or chrysalis) from Malaysia, the Philippines and Central and South America.
 Because the butterflies are considered to be invasive species, an inward blast of air is shot by a machine at the doorway to prevent any butterfly breakouts.